 - This happens quite a few time during Genkai's Tournament in YuYu Hakusho.

-- Heartcatch Precure: Cure Moonlight does one after receiving a big hit from Dark Pretty Cure, unlike most examples here the fact that she withstood the attack with just a slide back is treated as badass for Moonlight as she lost to the same attack in the first episode.
+- Heart Catch Pretty Cure: Cure Moonlight does one after receiving a big hit from Dark Pretty Cure, unlike most examples here the fact that she withstood the attack with just a slide back is treated as badass for Moonlight as she lost to the same attack in the first episode.

-- In Supercop during the training exhibition for Michelle Yeoh, the cadet in the red tank top pushes Jackie into a knockback slide with a Battering Ram Head move.
-Jackie blocks it and is pushed backward several feet in the gravel, kicking up some dust in the process.
+- In Supercop, during the training exhibition for Michelle Yeoh, the cadet in the red tank top pushes Jackie into a knockback slide with a Battering Ram Head move.
+Jackie blocks it and is pushed backwards several feet in the gravel, kicking up some dust in the process.

-- In The Host, a main character spears the beast's face with a street sign pole.
+- In The Host (2006), a main character spears the beast's face with a street sign pole.
 The monster then convulses forward in retaliation, but the character stands his ground and slides a good distance backward as the evil thing perishes.

-- Done in Pacific Rim with building-sized mecha.
+- Pacific Rim does with a building-sized mecha taking a blow from a giant monster.
 Even better, it stops just short of a seagull.

 - In Fist of the North Star: Ken's Rage, named male enemy characters who are defeated are shown in a cutscene being pushed into a Knockback Slide from the attack that defeated them.
 (Mamiya, on the other hand, gets knocked onto her ass.)